Commerce · Knowledge & Insight

 In one sentence

-AI-native data analytics for retail is a phased engagement (Discovery 2 weeks → Build 9 weeks → Run continuous (integration-heavy)) that ships a production workflow on top of commerce platforms and PIM, moves time to insight by −83% against the retail baseline, and is operated under knowledge & insight governance from day one.
+AI-native data analytics for retail A phased engagement that ships a production data analytics workflow on top of commerce platforms and PIM, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on time to insight: −83%.

 Key facts